achimklittich/WindowTrees/README.md

 ## Output
 The program will generate the following output:
-- as many folders as trees were found by the program numbered consecutively (e.g. tree_1, tree_2...).
+- as many folders as trees were found by the program numbered consecutively (e.g., tree_1, tree_2...).
 These folders contain the trees that were found in newick format.
 The name of each tree contains the following: the number of that tree topology, a consecutive number of this tree, RaxML_bestTree, the scaffold number.fa, the number of variable sites and the position of the window (example: tree_1_1_RAxML_bestTree.Scaffold_5.fa_VS-137_37400001-37420000.nw".
 - a folder called "trees" which contains the raxml outfile for each of the found trees for each window.
 The name consists of the scaffold name, number of variable sites and window position (example: Scaffold_1.fa_VS-70_60300001-60320000.fa_outfile.txt)
 - a file called "MSA_windowstats.out"
   This file gives the path to the output directory, the applied window size and the allowed N threshold at the top.
-Next it provides the statistics for each winddow giving the scaffold name, the window position, the number of Ns, if the N threshold was passed (failed/passed), amount of A, T, G and C, if the N threshold was passed (True/False) and the number of variable sites in case the N threshold was passed.
+Next it provides the statistics for each window giving the scaffold name, the window position, the number of Ns, if the N threshold was passed (failed/passed), amount of A, T, G and C, if the N threshold was passed (True/False) and the number of variable sites in case the N threshold was passed.
 - a file called "foundTrees.txt" gives a summary of the topologies found and the amount of each one.

 Here is an example output of MSA_windowstats.out